splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/dotnet-requirements.rst

 The SignalFx Instrumentation for .NET supports the following .NET versions:

-- .NET Core 3.1, .NET 5.0 and higher on Windows and Linux
+- .NET Core 3.1, .NET 5.0 and higher on both Windows and Linux
-- .NET Framework 4.6.1 and higher on Windows
+- .NET Framework 4.6.1 and higher on Windows only

-.. note:: AlwaysOn Profiling requires NET Core 3.1 or .NET 5.0 and higher.
-Memory profiling requires .NET 5.0 and higher.
+AlwaysOn Profiling requires .NET 6.0 or higher.

 .. _supported-dotnet-libraries: